rosspetukhov/ConsolidationPowerBI/README.md

 ## Results
 The senior team was happy with the analysis and the report.
-They especially appreciated the speed of the delivery (1 days instead on 3 week deadline).
+They especially appreciated the speed of the delivery (1 days instead of 3-week deadline).
 The department is focusing now on key areas to minimise the cost losses in the future.
 I'm currently supporting a prescriptive tool, that is using my logic to help the operational team to consolidate shipments to maximise truck utilisation.